This fall, the American Academy in Berlin is proud to celebrate twenty years of Berlin Prize fellowships.

 This project was largely supported, then as it is now, by the Kellen-Arnhold Family, in whose ancestral home the American Academy resides.
 Indeed, the Academy’s public programming, residential fellowships, and Distinguished Visitor program would not be possible without the continued support of the Kellen-Arnhold family, or without the dedication of hundreds of generous individuals, corporations, and foundations committed to a strong transatlantic relationship and to the democratic values that have unified the postwar liberal international order for the past seventy years.

-To celebrate the twentieth anniversary of our residential fellowship program, we’re sharing facts, photographs from past and present events, and programming highlights on social media; be sure to follow the American Academy in Berlin on Facebook.
-Additionally, the forthcoming Berlin Journal (mid-October 2018) will feature a special section devoted to appreciative testimonials from Academy alumni, trustees, and benefactors.
+To celebrate the twentieth anniversary of our residential fellowship program, we’re sharing facts, photographs from past and present events, and programming highlights on social media; be sure to follow the American Academy in Berlin on Facebook and Twitter.
+Additionally, the fall 2018 Berlin Journal features a special section devoted to appreciative testimonials from Academy alumni, trustees, and benefactors.

 We look forward to welcoming you at the Hans Arnhold Center for our fall 2018 events.
 And if you would like to make a tax-deductible donation to the American Academy in Berlin, please contact our development department to learn how you can best help support the Academy’s mission of fostering closer transatlantic bonds in the arts, humanities, and public affairs.